-It seems like only yesterday that we managed to secure our tickets to Glastonbury.
-Alongside hundreds of thousands of others, I got up at 8:55am on a Sunday morning ready to refresh every device I owned in the hope of getting the golden Glasto ticket.
+It seems like only yesterday that we managed to secure our first ever tickets to Glastonbury Festival.
+Alongside hundreds of thousands of others, we got up at 8:55am on a Sunday morning ready to refresh every device we owned in the hope of getting the golden Glasto tickets.
 It was a frustrating process but my boyfriend’s iPad finally proved itself the winner for us and granted us access to the best festival in the world.

-Since then, the months have whizzzzed by and I suddenly found myself at the night before the big event last week.
+After that glorious day, the months whizzzzed by and I suddenly found myself at the night before the big event in June 2017.
 This was our first time at Glastonbury and we naturally had quite a lot of questions on how to go about getting the best out of our five days at Worthy Farm.

 What to pack?